Back To Search Results

 A key principle in taste detection is that there are five basic tastes: sweet, salty, sour, bitter, and umami (more recently, it has been suggested that fat may also be a further basic taste).[7][8][7]
 Each sensory cell is capable of detecting multiple tastes due to the presence of receptors to either glucose (sweet), sodium chloride (salty), Hions (sour), glutamate (umami), or bitter substances such as quinine or caffeine.
 Taste cells contain a variety of different receptors, allowing for different intensities of stimulation.[9]
 Signal combinations from the five different basic qualities and varying levels of intensity create a vast palette of flavors.

 This process is modulated by sensory input from cranial nerves I and V. Olfaction is an important part of taste, as demonstrated in wine tasting: opening the velum without swallowing allows volatile tastants to reach the olfactory epithelium, thus contributing to the perception of flavor.[10]
-It is also well documented that the loss of olfactory function limits taste.[11]
+It is also well-documented that the loss of olfactory function limits taste.[11]
 Texture also informs how we perceive flavor; trigeminal pathways detect somatosensory information such as viscosity and hardness.
 Chemesthesis describes the sensations of stinging, heat, cooling, or tingling and is carried by fibers from cranial nerves V, IX, and X.[12] There is some debate over which pathway is most important clinically.
 However, the majority of gustatory studies examine the anterior two-thirds of the tongue, supplied by the chorda tympani branch of the facial nerve (VII).[13]
 Studies have also suggested that somatosensory trigeminal fibers anastomose with facial taste fibers peripherally, acting in concordance.[14][15]
 This further blurs the lines of the gustatory pathway.
 We must also consider the emotional component of flavor perception.
-There is wide individual variability, driven by past experience, likes, and dislikes, allowing for cortical modulation of how taste is perceived.[16]
+There is wide individual variability, driven by experience, likes, and dislikes, allowing for cortical modulation of how taste is perceived.[16]
 In one study, subjects described an altered taste of bland water after reading about events of moral transgression.[17]
-Let us not forget the metaphorical connection between taste and emotion, as evidenced in everyday vernacular: “Home sweet home,” or being “dealt a bitter blow.”
+Let us not forget the metaphorical connection between taste and emotion, as evidenced in the everyday vernacular: “Home sweet home,” or being “dealt a bitter blow.”

 Gustatory Dysfunction

 Gustatory disorders are classified clinically as either quantitative or qualitative.[18]
 The former comprises ageusia (a complete loss of taste), hypogeusia (diminished taste), or hypergeusia (a heightened sense of taste).
 Dysgeusia is a qualitative disorder where patients experience a distorted taste.
 This is further classified according to its relation to eating.
-If occurring while eating, it is described as a parageusia, but if permanently present or experienced in the absence of oral stimulation, we call it phantogeusia.
+If occurring while eating, it is described as parageusia, but if permanently present or experienced in the absence of oral stimulation, we call it phantogeusia.
 A dysgeusia diagnosis is made following descriptions in the patient’s own words and cannot be reliably tested.
 However, quantitative gustatory disorders can be measured.

 Procedures